FrozenMetroid/pokeplatinum/README.md

 - Ability Patch: Battle Frontier

 # Encounters

 - The Pokédex accurately shows where Pokémon live
 - Murkrow and Misdreavus added back to Eterna Forest at night
 - Encounter Spiritomb at the Hallowed Tower immediately with an Odd Keystone
 - Diamond and Pearl-exclusive Sinnoh encounters have been returned, such as Glameow and Stunky
+- You can complete the Sinnoh regional Pokédex, but not the National Pokédex